cabforum/servercert/docs/NSR.md

       i. located within the CA’s network,
       ii. secured in accordance with these Requirements, and iii. that mediates the remote connection to the Issuing System.

+p.
+Implement a process that disables all privileged access of an individual to Certificate Systems within twenty four (24) hours upon termination of the individual’s employment or contracting relationship with the CA or Delegated Third Party;

+q.
+Review accounts and access permissions at least every three (3) months or continuously monitor them for access that is no longer necessary for operation.
+Access that is identified to be no longer necessary for operation shall be removed.

+   If continuous monitoring is used, the approved access permission configurations shall be reviewed every six (6) months.

 # 3. Logging, Monitoring, and Alerting